 Daniel P. Horan, OFM, is a Franciscan friar of Holy Name Province (The New York province), a columnist for America magazine, and the author of several books including, most recently, The Franciscan Heart of Thomas Merton: A New Look at the Spiritual Influence on his Life, Thought, and Writing (Ave Maria Press, 2014) and Postmodernity and Univocity: A Critical Account of Radical Orthodoxy and John Duns Scotus (Fortress Press, 2014).
 In addition, he is the author of The Last Words of Jesus: A Meditation on Love and Suffering (2013); Francis of Assisi and the Future of Faith: Exploring Franciscan Spirituality and Theology in the Modern World (2012); and Dating God: Live and Love in the Way of St. Francis (2012).
-He is the author of more than eighty popular and scholarly articles published in journals including Theological Studies, New Blackfriars, The Heythrop Journal, Worship, Cistercian Studies Quarterly, among others, and a frequent lecturer and retreat director around the United States, Canada, and Europe.
+He is the author of more than eighty popular and scholarly articles published in journals including Theological Studies, New Blackfriars, The Heythrop Journal, Worship, Cistercian Studies Quarterly, among others, and is a regular contributor to the English edition of the Italian magazine Messaggero di sant’Antonio.
+He is a frequent lecturer and retreat director around the United States, Canada, and Europe.
 He has previously taught in the Department of Religious Studies at Siena College and in the Department of Theology at St. Bonaventure University.
 Fr.
 Dan is currently completing a PhD in Systematic Theology in the Theology Department at Boston College, is the Catholic Chaplain at Babson College in Wellesley, Mass., and serves on the Board of Directors of the International Thomas Merton Society.

 Born in Pensacola, FL, and raised in Utica, NY, Fr.
 Daniel P. Horan, OFM, studied theology and journalism at St. Bonaventure University before entering the Order of Friars Minor.
 In addition to full-time undergraduate studies, Fr.
 Dan worked as a professional photographer and for a time owned a freelance photography company (Horan Photography), specializing in sports and editorial work.